naixsu/desktop-pet/README.md

-# desktop-pet v1.1.0
+# desktop-pet v1.2.0
 A "pet" that is displayed on your desktop.
 This project serves no practical use whatsoever.
 Jk it's for ADHD.

 ## Current Features:
 - Draggable
-- Plays an idle, and two walking animations
+- Plays an idle, and two walking animations.
+Pressing `SPACE_BAR` changes the animation.

 ![pet_miku_movement](https://github.com/user-attachments/assets/41830fc7-8c34-42ba-bfa6-f2bc7adec193)